adamhemer/modular-synthesizer/README.md

 While the v2 PCB was arriving, I made a faceplate for the VCO.
 This was also designed in Altium as a PCB, then fabricated as a single sided aluminium pcb.
 Making it as an aluminium PCB gives it much more rigidity than an FR4 board, while still having a solder mask, copper layer and silkscreen.

 I put some patterning on the copper layer to give the panel some texture, while using the silkscreen to display labels for the potentiometers and inputs/outputs.
-As the minimum order from JLC is 5 boards, I decided assembled 4 of them.
+As the minimum order from JLC is 5 boards, I decided to assemble 4 of them to allow for more voices and/or chords.

 <img src="VCO/VCO_assembly.jpg" width="100%">